Weird Foods of Portugal:Adventures of an Expat

 Edited by former vegetarian restauranteur (The Catalpa Tree Cafe, Cafe Andrea,) Wendy Lee Hermance, with contributors Carol HelstoskyPhD., Louise O. Vasvari, PhD., and Jill Nussinow, MS, RD.

-It is easy to upload your recipes using the recipe collector form, which explains more about the project.
+The recipe collector form, explains more about the project.

 Recipe Collector Form